-An old-school inn on the sound in Manteo is finding a new groove.
+An old-school inn on the sound in Manteo has found a new groove.
 The Burrus House Inn at Manteo began operation back in 2005.
 Before then, part of the current building served as the home of then-owner Jack Burrus.
 He built the original cottage in 1976 and over the years added more rooms and features.
 During Burrus’ life the Inn served visiting couples and solo travelers to Manteo – another inn among several in the town.
 Burrus, though, always envisioned his Inn being something more.

 For example, the owner’s quarters on the second floor was converted into three separate suites, upping the Inn’s number of suites from nine to 12.
-These suites connect to each other through doors that lock, so the second floor can be used either by a family needing multiple rooms or as space for the three separate guests.
+These suites connect to each other through doors that lock, so the second floor can be used either by a group needing multiple rooms or as space for the three separate guests.

 As far as changes in the rooms go, one quality that visitors can count on remaining is the incredible views from the private deck off each suite.
 All the suites overlook Shallowbag Bay and offer unobstructed views of downtown Manteo, Roanoke Island Festival Park, Nags Head in the distance and the incredible sunrise for early risers.

 Manteo is already an attractive spot for visitors to the Outer Banks, especially for those celebrating a special occasion.
 These islands are already one of the most popular destinations for weddings in the Southeast.
-The Inn will be available for private events, such as small weddings, corporate retreats and other affairs wanting a venue to match the occasion.
+The Inn is available for private events, such as small weddings, corporate retreats and other affairs wanting a venue to match the occasion.
 The quiet little town doesn’t get the same traffic and hustle and bustle as the beaches.
 However, the ocean is just a quick 10-minute drive away when visitors do get the urge for sand and surf.

 509 U.S. Highway 64 Manteo, NC